Graph isomorphism in quasipolynomial time parameterized by treewidth: Canonization of Hypergraphs

 In this section, we consider hypergraphs and later so-called coset-labeled hypergraphs.

 \problem{\canHyper } {$H\in\obj(V)$ where $H=\{S_1,\ldots,S_t\}$, $S_i\subseteq V$ for all $i\in[t]$ and $V$ is an unordered set} {(H)} {(H^\phi)} {\{\sigma\in\sym(V)\mid S\in H\iff S^\sigma\in H\}}

 We want to extend the previous partitioning technique to hypergraphs.
-However, for hypergraphs a non-trivial isomorphism-invariant partition $H=H_1\cupdot\ldots\cupdot H_s$ of the edge set does not always exists.
+However, for hypergraphs a non-trivial isomorphism-invariant partition $H=H_1\cupdot\ldots\cupdot H_s$ of the edge set does not always exist, e.g., the hypergraph $(V,\{S\subseteq V\mid |S|=2\})$ does not have a non-trivial partition of the edge set that is preserved under automorphisms.
 Therefore, we can not apply the partitioning technique to this setting.
 For this reason, we introduce a generalized technique in order to solve this problem.
-This generalized technique results in a slightly weaker time bound of $(|V|+|H|)^{\polylog|V|}$ (which dependency on $|H|$ is not polynomially).
+This generalized technique results in a slightly weaker time bound of $(|V|+|H|)^{\polylog|V|}$ (where the dependency on $|H|$ is not polynomial).
 Indeed, it is an open problem whether the running time for the hypergraph isomorphism problem can be improved to $2^{\polylog|V|}\cdot |H|^{\CO(1)}$ \cite{Babai2018GroupsG}.

 \paragraph{Covers} A \emph{cover} of a set $\CX\in\obj(V)$ is a set $\CC=\{C_1,\ldots,C_c\}$ such that $\CX=C_1\cup\ldots\cup C_c$ where $\emptyset\neq C_i\subseteq\CX$ for all $C_i\in\CC$.
 In contrast to a partition, the sets $C_i,C_j$ are not necessarily disjoint for $i\neq j$.
 We say that $\CC$ is the \emph{singleton cover} if $|\CC|=1$ and we say that $\CC$ is the \emph{cover into singletons} if $|C_i|=1$ for all $C_i\in\CC$.
 A cover $\CC$ of $\CX$ is called \emph{sparse} if $|C_i|\leq\frac{1}{2}|\CX|$ for all $C_i\in\CC$.